yiseul/www/md/faq.md

 We're using smart contracts build on the Ethereum blockchain so people all over the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, they will receive a reward in the form of Slock tokens which holds many benefits.

-Once the project is launched, anyone not paying with these tokens will have to pay the Slock token reward when using a Slock.
-This reward will go back to all the Slock token holders, proportionally to the number of tokens they hold, in order to continue growing this sharing community.

 In order to keep governance fair and decentralized, a DAO will be created so that the funds held by the sharing community will never be centrally managed.
+A small fee representing the cost of decentralization is taken from each Slock transaction not paid in Slock tokens and returned to the DAO, giving it an option to reinvest the profits to support its growth.

-Slock tokens holders will be able to vote on important decisions relating to the management of the DAO and even find a new service provider.
+Slock tokens holders will be able to vote on important decisions relating to the management of the DAO, including redistributing profits amongst Slock token holders.

 ### What are Slock tokens?

+Slock tokens allows the holders to:

+- Vote on important issues in the DAO
+- Open or close Slocks without having to pay a fee to the DAO
+- Trade them peer to peer or on exchanges
-Slock tokens allows the holders to vote on important issues in the Slock DAO and give them access to a portion of the revenue generated by Slocks, both proportionally to how many tokens they hold.
-The Slock token rewards are assigned directly to the Slock token holders.
+- If voted by the DAO, get access to a portion of the profits generated by Slocks, proportionally to how many tokens they hold

-### What do you get as a Slock Token holder?

-The Slock Token owners will be eligible for rewards from each Slock.
-The Slock rewards incentivize the Slock Token holders to participate in the DAO and create a large network of profitable Slocks.
-The default reward will be set at roughly 1% of every Slock transaction and it can be adjusted by the DAO itself by a majority vote.

 ### What if users want to own a Slock outright?

 It's possible, by paying a one-time deployment fee to the DAO.
 This will remove the per-use fee.
-Note that the amount in question will be determined by the DAO itself when it engages with the service provider.
+Note that the amount in question will be determined by the DAO itself as it engages with the service provider.

 ### Can I mine Slock tokens?

-No. Slock tokens are used purely to represent the proportion of votes and rewards a Slock token holder is entitled to as part of the DAO.
+No. Slock tokens are used purely to represent the proportion of votes a Slock token holder is entitled to as part of the DAO.
 If you would like to mine something, try [ether](https://github.com/ethereum/go-ethereum/wiki/Mining).

 ### Will I be able to send, receive and exchange Slock tokens?

-Yes, there will be functions build in the smart contract to send/receive Slock tokens however, these will not be activated until the project launches in earnest in 2017.
+Yes, there will be functions build in the smart contract to send/receive Slock tokens and peer to peer exchange will be possible from day one.

 ### Will I need to be a programmer to purchase tokens?